NC Central falls to Texas Southern, 64-46, in NCAA tournament

 The Eagles got back to the First Four again despite losing all of last year's starters.
 But they couldn't keep up with Jefferson and his mates in what was considered to be this year's national championship of historically black college basketball.

-The Tigers advance to play No. 1 seed Xavier in Pittsburgh on Friday.
+The Tigers advance to play No. 1 seed Xavier in Nashville on Friday.